BanuAdrian/wifi-rc-car/README.md

 - It can be controlled via Wi-Fi, either on a phone or a laptop.
 - It uses 4 TT Gear Motors connected to the L298N Driver Module, which is powered by 2x Li-Ion 18650 batteries.
 The driver uses 6 pins of the ESP32, 2 of which need to be connected to PWM pins (EN1 and EN2 pins, which control the speed of the motors).
 As a note, the first 4 pins of the board from the left side (34, 35, 36, 39) are input only pins and can't be configured as output, so I used the pins starting from the next available one (32).
-- Due to the 5V regulator of the module, it can output 5V, which is used not only for the ESP32 board, but also for other modules.
+- Due to the 5V regulator of the L298N Driver Module, it can output 5V, which is used not only for the ESP32 board, but also for other modules.
 - Its steering works similarly to the tank steering system (i.e. accelerating one side while the opposite is standing still or reversing).
 - It uses the GP2Y0A21YK0F Infrared Distance Sensor for obstacle avoidance (i.e. it will reverse when it detects a potential collision), which is connected to ADC channel 1 (pin 35).
 As a note, ADC channel 2 is used by the Wi-Fi driver of the ESP32, so those pins can't be used for this purpose.
 - It has a speaker attached to it, so it can play different sounds (horn, acceleration etc.).
 In order to do so, the microcontroller is connected to a Mini Audio Amplifier based on PAM8403 using DAC1 (pin 25) and, in order to store sounds files, also communicates with a MicroSD module using SPI (pins 5 - CS, 18 - SCK, 19 - MISO, 23 - MOSI).